ergoplatform/ergodocs/docs/mining/autolykos.md

 ## Difficulty Adjustment

 Ergo uses the **linear least square method** to calculate difficulty.
-This function is based on the past eight epochs (1024 blocks), as described in [this paper](https://eprint.iacr.org/2017/731.pdf) to obtain the target block interval of 120s (2 minutes).
-(On average, during steady-hash).
+This function is based on the past eight epochs (8x1024 blocks), as described in [this paper](https://eprint.iacr.org/2017/731.pdf) to obtain a target block interval of 120s (2 minutes), on average, during steady-hash.

 - [Coin hopping Attack — What after a month of Bitcoin hardfork?](https://medium.com/nikoin/coin-hopping-attack-what-after-a-month-of-bitcoin-hardfork-f5a92151fb7b)

 Autolykos will adjust slowly in response to fluctuating hashrate, but this helps prevent **adversarial** hopping.
 This algorithm has a 1.9% error rate compared to bitcoins 9.1% error rate (exponential 10% hash rate growth).

+You can use the [difficulty & epoch monitor](https://cds.oette.info/ergo_diff.htm) to get an estimate for the next difficulty due.

 **Can it be quicker?**

 Ergo already uses an epoch length of ~1.5 days (with normal block rate), compared to Bitcoin's two weeks.
-Having a quicker difficulty readjustment can lead to Timewarp attacks (amongst others).
+Having a quicker difficulty readjustment can lead to Timewarp attacks.
 More epochs were considered, but the retargeting function is also non-linear, so it can adjust sooner than the linear function in certain popular scenarios; and it is unclear whether any hard-fork would be required at this stage.

 While the consistenty of payouts has not been ideal during price drops, and is more suited for larger hashrates.
 Changing it at this stage would require a hard-fork to change (and then a HF again to add it back at a larger hash - or some timed mechanism).